 Next Step: Start Sharing

-The social sharing function of an email article varies between platforms but is usually a straightforward process.
+The social sharing function of an email article varies between platforms, but it is usually a straightforward, simple process to share an email newsletter article or email message to your social media business pages.
 To give you an idea how an article can be shared, here are the steps you would take if you posted an article from this newsletter to Facebook.

 1. Click through to the full article.
 At the top of the article you will see a “Share” option.
-Click to share.
+At that point, simply click to share.

 2. Choose which social network you prefer.
-At the bottom of the social sharing tool window, you will see an option to share the article to one of the four major social networks.
+At the bottom of the social sharing tool window, you will see an option to share the article to several social networks.
 Click the icon of your preferred social network.

 3. Choose whether you’d like to share to your personal or business page.
-In the Facebook example we’re showing here, you’ll have the option to share to your own timeline or to a page you manage.
+Using Facebook as an example, you might see the option to share the message to your own timeline or to your business page.

-4. If you manage multiple business pages, choose a business page.
+4. If you manage multiple business pages, choose the relevant business page.
 Pick from a possible list of business pages you manage, and then click the “Post to Facebook”button.